Get more information about Columbus State University by clicking links below:

 - Elementary and Secondary School Teacher Education Program

-Columbus State University is a Member of National Collegiate Athletic Association (NCAA), with many of the sports being in the NCAA Division II (without football) classification.
+CSU, Columbus State is a Member of National Collegiate Athletic Association (NCAA), with many of the sports being in the NCAA Division II (without football) classification.
 The most popular sports played are listed below:

 - Baseball (Peach Belt Conference)